PLA vs ABS vs PETG: A Comparison of 3D Printing Filaments

 • Food-Safe: PETG is a non-toxic material and is considered food-safe when printed under the right conditions.
 This attribute makes it suitable for applications involving food contact or storage, such as kitchen utensils, containers, or even custom-shaped molds for culinary purposes.

-Despite the numerous advantages PETG offers, there are some disadvantages that users should be aware of when considering this material for their 3D printing projects.
+Like any material, there are things users should be aware of when considering PETG material for their 3D printing projects.

 • Stringing: One of the main drawbacks is that PETG tends to be more prone to stringing compared to other materials.
 This issue arises due to the material's viscosity and can lead to imperfect surface finishes on the printed parts.
 To mitigate this problem, users must fine-tune their retraction settings and print temperatures to find the optimal balance.